 Is catnip bad for cats?

 Is catnip bad for cats?
 Stop worrying - it’s 100% safe and non-addictive for all cat breeds.
 There’s absolutely no ingredient in catnip that can harm your cat.
-The only danger of your cat eating too much catnip is that they might get an upset stomach.
-Other than that, there is zero reason to worry if catnip is bad for cats.
+The only danger of your cat eating too much catnip is that it might get an upset stomach.
+Other than that, there are zero reasons to worry if catnip is bad for cats.
 Below we cover exactly what catnip is, if it’s good for cats, and its various effects.